php-collective/symfony-dto/README.md

 composer require php-collective/symfony-dto
 ```

-Register the bundle in `config/bundles.php`:
+The bundle will be auto-configured if you're using Symfony Flex.

+### Manual Registration

+If not using Flex, add to `config/bundles.php`:

 ```php
 return [